Why Does My Trail Camera Say “No SD Card”? (How to Fix It)

 A Card with the Wrong Capacity Card Is Being Used

 A lot of us think that bigger is better when it comes to a lot of things.
 However, that isn’t necessarily true when it comes to memory cards.
 Devices that use SD or microSD memory cards to store data are designed to work with certain types of memory cards.
-In addition to using thing cards with the correct speed and class specifications, you also want to make sure that you don’t use a memory card that has a capacity that is larger than the trail camera that you are using it with is designed for.
+In addition to using thing cards with the correct speed and class specifications, you also want to make sure that you don’t use a memory card that has a capacity, which refers to how much data it can hold, that is larger than the trail camera that you are using it with is designed for.

 If you use a card that has a capacity that is larger than what the trail camera is designed for the camera won’t be able to recognize the card.